by Kathleen Belanger

 When we met the following spring, and received the first brochures about RAC, we thought the world had finally changed.
 Here was a single Internet “place” that opened the field of rural health and human services to us.
 We could access maps that showed us what rural meant to different groups, and particularly to different parts of the government.
 We could begin to develop a language based on rural health language, and to see solutions that were generated by rural communities for pressing problems that we all shared.
 We could access grants, and could see the efforts of foundations in rural communities.
 And we who wear so many local hats and cross so many systems no longer had to do our own laborious searches, but could simply link to the RAC.
 At its annual conferences, CWLA gives presentations on rural cultural competence, and includes information on RAC: how users can find resources by topic, use the State Guides to find updates and news releases in their own states, or find conferences they might want to attend.
 In 2009 we provided an interactive roundtable for all public child welfare administrators using the Am I Rural? tool; administrators found information they had never before accessed.

 Certainly, RAC provides an essential service in publicizing what we do know about rural human services.
 However, we are still far behind our rural health colleagues.
 We have a hard time defining and measuring rural human services, and even more difficulty understanding not only what is available in which communities, but what ought to be available.
 The problem is that research and evaluation are directed not by national questions, but by questions posed by specific researchers for a specific purpose.
 Even national questions are posed within “silos,” often with a weak link to policy.
-For example, the Fourth National Incidence Study of Child Abuse and Neglect found that rural children experienced higher rates of maltreatment than urban children in nearly every category of maltreatment.
+For example, the Fourth National Incidence Study of Child Abuse and Neglect (No longer available online) found that rural children experienced higher rates of maltreatment than urban children in nearly every category of maltreatment.
 The study also found significant linkages between maltreatment and poverty, substance abuse, unemployment and lower levels of education—all challenges in rural communities.
 But what exists in rural communities for prevention and/or treatment?
 What impact do SNAP, rural health programs or rural development have on rural maltreatment or the factors related to maltreatment?
 Can a single worker in a rural community provide a cross section of the community’s needs rather than multiple workers who only visit the community?
 It is difficult to construct policies without a better understanding of what is actually happening on the ground, and with what results for children and families.

 I have recently been reading several articles and reports written by Marco Segone, Senior Evaluation Specialist for UNICEF.
 Segone, editor of New Trends in Development Evaluation, has been active in developing the concept of “country-led evaluations” (CLE).
 These are evaluation methodologies in which the country itself leads the evaluation process in order to better inform policy.
 The country engages the key stakeholders, and works with them to identify the programs and policies to be evaluated, questions to be asked, choice of methodology and analytical approaches and the ways in which the findings will be used.